-This booklet contains important information for centres about preparing for Paper 1, an on-screen exam to be held on Monday 1 June 2020, in advance of the examination.
+This booklet contains important information for centres preparing for Paper 1, an on-screen exam to be held in June 2022, in advance of the examination.

 The purpose of this booklet is to:

 - give instruction in the preparation of the centre's network to be used in the examination - provide support and guidance for centres in their management of the examination.